openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment-manager-tool.md

 ![Deployment Manager configuration dialog](../img/configuration_dialog.png)

 The target devices selected in the previous step appear on the screen.
 To go back and change the selection, type **b** and press **Enter**.
-Use the options provided to configure the generation process, or use the default settings.
+Use the options provided to configure the generation process, or use the default settings:

-* `o.
-Change output directory` (optional): A path to the output directory.
+* The `o.
+Change output directory` (optional) - a path to the output directory.
 By default, it is set to your home directory.

-* `u.
-Provide (or change) path to folder with user data` (optional): A path to a directory with user data (IRs, models, datasets, etc.) files and subdirectories required for inference, which will be added to the deployment archive.
-By default, it is set to `None`, which means copying the user data to the target system separately.
+* The `u.
+Provide (or change) path to folder with user data` (optional) - a path to a directory with user data (OpenVINO IRs, models, datasets, etc.) files and subdirectories required for inference, which will be added to the deployment archive.
+By default, it is set to `None`, which means that copying the user data to the target system will be performed separately.

-* `t.
-Change archive name` (optional): A deployment archive name without extension.
-By default, it is set to `openvino_deployment_package`.
+* The `t.
+Change archive name` (optional) - a deployment archive name without extension.
+By default, it is set to the `openvino_deployment_package`.

 Once all the parameters have been set, type **g** and press **Enter** to generate the package for the selected target devices.
 To interrupt the generation process and exit the program, type **q** and press **Enter**.

-When the script is successful, the deployment package is generated in the specified output directory.
+Once the script has successfully completed, the deployment package is generated in the specified output directory.

 @sphinxdirective